tengu-team/layer-thingsboard/README.md

 # Usage

-This charm can deploy a single standalone ThingsBoard unit that uses PostgreSQL as external database.
+This charm can deploy a single standalone ThingsBoard unit that uses either PostgreSQL or Cassandra as external database.

 To setup a single standalone service: